Angular-Dynamic-Hooks/ngx-dynamic-hooks/projects/ngx-dynamic-hooks/README.md

 Hooks can only be found if they have a corresponding `HookParser`.
 You can register `HookParser`s in the [global settings](#61-global-settings) or [on each OutletComponent](#62-outlet-component-bindings) individually.
 Both expect a `HookParserEntry`-array, which is just a fancy alias for several possible values.
 A `HookParserEntry` can be either:

 1. A custom `HookParser` instance.
 2. A custom `HookParser` class.
-If this class is registered as a provider in the root injector, it will used as a service, otherwise it will be instantiated without constructor arguments.
+If this class is registered as a provider in the nearest injector, it will used as a service, otherwise it will be instantiated without constructor arguments.
 3. A `SelectorHookParserConfig` object literal, which automatically sets up an instance of `SelectorHookParser` for you.

 See the section [Writing your own HookParser](#7-writing-your-own-hookparser) for more info about option 1 and 2.